 “When you notice improvement in anything you are more likely to continue with it than if you were to stay the same,” Patrick said.
 “Take before and after shots at least one month apart, measure your waist and arms and weigh yourself.
 You will notice a much greater difference in your appearance with a one month separation then a one day separation.”

 So one of the many ways we started to monitor our success (or lack thereof – especially when we were on holidays last month) was by using fitness apps.
+And wearing taking photos of ourselves in kick ass workout gear from Onlysportsgear.com.
 After a lot of research into apps that track and chart your progress, to ones who track your running/walking progress with GPS, to ones that also have fitness workouts included, here in our favourite fitness apps.

 General Fitness apps: